Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

-Consolidation to meet investor demands
+Merger to meet investor requirements

-The Center for Electronics and Semiconductor Training was formed from two centers: the High-Tech Park Chip Design Training Center (SHTP Chip Design Center - SCDC) and the International Electronics Training Center (IETC).
-In August 2022, the SHTP Management Board cooperated with Synopsys Company to establish SCDC.
-Accordingly, Synopsys sponsored Synopsys software for 3 years worth tens of millions of USD to promote human resource training in the electronics field.
-In March 2023, the SHTP Management Board and Sun Electronics Group Joint Stock Company established the IETC Center, providing training programs on management and operation of electronics manufacturing plants according to international standards.
+The Semiconductor and Integrated Circuit Training Center was formed from two centers: the SHTP Chip Design Center (SCDC) and the International Electronics Training Center (IETC).
+In August 2022, the SHTP Management Board collaborated with Synopsys to establish SCDC.
+Synopsys provided Synopsys software for three years, worth tens of millions of USD, to promote human resource training in the electronics field.
+In March 2023, the SHTP Management Board, together with Sun Electronics Group Joint Stock Company, established the IETC Center, providing training programs in managing and operating electronics manufacturing plants according to international standards.

-Committed to promoting the microchip industry
+Commitment to promoting the microchip industry.

-Speaking at the launching ceremony, Chairman of the Ho Chi Minh City People's Committee Phan Van Mai said that Ho Chi Minh City was assigned by the Government to manage and invest in the development of SHTP.
+Speaking at the launch ceremony, Chairman of the Ho Chi Minh City People's Committee Phan Van Mai said that Ho Chi Minh City was assigned by the Government to manage and invest in the development of the Saigon Hi-Tech Park (SHTP).
 Over the past 20 years, the city has made efforts and coordinated with central agencies and partners to develop in the right direction, completing the assigned tasks in the first phase.
-"Recently, the National Assembly issued Resolution 98/2023/QH15 allowing Ho Chi Minh City to pilot a number of specific policy mechanisms, including those for technology development, innovation, and investor incentives...
-We will continue to study policies to further develop science and technology infrastructure, add new zones to develop high-tech industries in general, including microchips and semiconductors.
-Ho Chi Minh City will also continue to pilot policies to support training and research and development," emphasized Chairman of the Ho Chi Minh City People's Committee Phan Van Mai.
+“Recently, the National Assembly issued Resolution 98/2023/QH15 allowing Ho Chi Minh City to pilot a number of specific mechanisms and policies, including mechanisms for technology development, innovation, and investor incentives… We will continue to research policies to further develop science and technology infrastructure, and create new zones to develop high-tech industries in general, including microchips and semiconductors.
+Ho Chi Minh City will also continue to pilot policies to support training, research, and development,” Chairman Phan Van Mai emphasized.

-Ms. SUSAN BURNS, US Consul General in Ho Chi Minh City
+Ms. Susan Burns, U.S. Consul General in Ho Chi Minh City

 Source